dcorb/aircraft/README.md

 - Make sure the backend is running before starting the frontend for API requests to work.
 - For production, serve the frontend from a static host and point it to the backend API.

+---

+## Out of Scope

+- **No timezone management:** All dates/times are considered UTC.
+No conversion or timezone logic is applied.
+- **No authentication, API rate limiting, etc.:** The API is open and unsecured for demo/development purposes only.